 Concentration on Process Automation - Business process automation is a series of automated steps and rules that will improve everyday processes and allow the process to run as straight forward as possible so saving time and money.

-Create a process library – A reference library detailing breakdown of all your businesses workflows, business processes and standard operating procedures.
+Create a process library - A reference library detailing the breakdown of all your businesses workflows, business processes and standard operating procedures.
 Makes processes easy to find and even easier to follow by creating a business process library

 Keep Designs Simple -For team members to follow any process, that process needs to be simple.
 This is even truer when considering new staff members and training.